 |Tony McDowell||Executive Directoremail@example.com||102|

-|Becky Newman||Senior Naturalist & Camp Directoremail@example.com||107|
+|Becky Newman||Programs Director & Senior Naturalistfirstname.lastname@example.org||107|

 |Joan Richardson||Publicity Coordinatoremail@example.com|

-|Faith Taylor||Member & Donor Stewardship Associateemail@example.com||109|
+|Faith Taylor||Development & Donor Stewardship Associateemail@example.com||109|

 |Nursery School Teachers|